New Jersey Route 35: Middlesex and Union counties

 Route 35 crosses the Whale Creek into Old Bridge Township, Middlesex County, where it continues northwest through businesses and residences in Cliffwood Beach and Laurence Harbor, both sections of Old Bridge.
 It crosses the Cheesequake Creek on a drawbridge into Sayreville and turns to the west, passing over the North Jersey Coast Line.
-The road then intesects South Pine Avenue, which provides access to Bordentown Avenue (CR 615).
+The road then intersects South Pine Avenue, which provides access to Bordentown Avenue (CR 615).
 Past this interchange, the route turns north and crosses into South Amboy, where Route 35 comes to an interchange and forms a concurrency with US 9.
 The two routes head through commercial areas and woodland, crossing over Conrail Shared Assets Operations' (CSAO) Amboy Secondary before interchanging with Raritan Street (CR 535) and Kearney Road, crossing back into Sayreville at the interchange with the former.
 US 9 and Route 35 split at an interchange (the former Victory Circle) that features access to the southbound direction of the Garden State Parkway by way of Chevalier Avenue, with Route 35 continuing north on a four-lane divided highway that passes through marshland and crosses the Raritan River on the Victory Bridge into Perth Amboy.
 In Perth Amboy, the route becomes four-lane, undivided Convery Boulevard upon crossing the intersection of Smith Street (CR 656).